HOW MUCH DOES A PREMIER FLOORBALL FRANCHISE COST?

 Unfortunately, there are no guarantees.
 The financial success/ loss of owning any business is primarily dependent on the input and efforts of each franchisee and secondly on the support system behind the business.
 Economics, community environments, competition, personnel and many other external factors can also dramatically affect any business revenues.

-Premier Floorball Inc., however, does help franchisee by providing support with training, software, marketing systems, supply chains and business management tools along with a network of third party Approved Suppliers in the field of sponsorship, social media, accounting, advertising, event planning and floorball training in order to shorten the learning curve, give quick access to expertise and alleviate the personnel burden that many independent entrepreneurs experience with going in alone on a business.
+Premier Floorball Inc., however, does help to better the odds by providing franchisee support with training, software, marketing systems, supply chains and business management tools and a network of third party approved suppliers in the field of sponsorship, social media, accounting, advertising, event planning and floorball training.
+Owning a franchise helps as it shortens the learning curve, gives direct access to experts in their field, connects like minded business owners for support an innovation and alleviates the personnel burden/risks that many independent entrepreneurs experience with going in alone on a business.

 Premier Floorball Inc. believes that its relationship with franchisees is one of a ‘strategic partnership’ whereby each brings their expertise together for a shared responsibility in growing the business and delivering superior quality services/products to our players, coaches, officials and administrators.